-On October 31st, 1892, The Adventures of Sherlock Holmes, the classic short story collection by Sir Arthur Conan Doyle, was published.
+On October 31st, 1892, The Adventures of Sherlock Holmes, the classic short story collection by the legendary English writer Sir Arthur Conan Doyle, was published.
 The twelve stories in it had been previously published in The Strand literary magazine from July of 1891 through June of 1892.

 These short stories introduced the world to Conan Doyle's most famous character, a detective called Sherlock Holmes.
 The brilliant, analytical, and laid-back Holmes was assisted by his friend, Dr. John Watson, who also served as narrator for the duo's adventures.

 When he wasn't solving crimes, Holmes' passions included playing the violin and enjoying a good game of chess.
+He was also quite fond of cocaine.
 As a detective, he wasn't above deceiving the police or concealing evidence if necessary to solve the crime.

 Sherlock Holmes' greatest nemesis was the evil Professor Moriarty, who possessed an equally formidable intellect.
 But, in his very first adventure, Holmes is outwitted by a woman.